AHCA Quality Award Program

 Nursing facility regulations require each facility to have its latest survey results readily available for review.
 The survey assesses whether the care, as intended by the law and regulations and as needed by the resident, is being provided in the nursing facility.

-Pictured: Gonzales Healthcare Center received a deficiency-free survey from the Louisiana Department of Health & Hospitals in 2017
+Pictured: Many Healthcare & Rehabilitation Center received a deficiency-free survey from the Louisiana Department of Health & Hospitals in 2018.

 LNHA & THCA Associate Recognition